-• Invert Drops: Determined by hydraulic calculations for all junction and transition maintenance holes.
-For all others: 0o Turn 10o - 45o Turn 46o - 90o Turn 20 mm 50 mm 80 mm • Waterproofing/Sealing: All external joints in precast concrete sanitary maintenance holes shall be wrapped with 150 mm Denso tape, Blueskin waterproofing (including primer) or approved equivalent.

-- c) Maintenance Access Hole Adjustment: - Castings within the roadway to be left at base asphalt elevations and adjusted to finished elevations prior to surface asphalt. - Only precast concrete adjustment units to be used. - Minimum 200 mm adjustment allowance. - Maximum 300 mm adjustment allowance. - No brick, block or steel lift rings permitted. - Frame and Grate: AutoStable manufactured by Bibby-Ste-Croix with closed style grate.
-OPSD 401.010B may be used only on existing structures where required spacing needed for AutoStable lid is not achievable.
+- Waterproofing/Sealing: All external joints in precast concrete sanitary maintenance holes shall be wrapped with a waterproof membrane that has a minimum 300 mm wide strap.
+Denso tape, Blueskin waterproofing (including primer) or approved equivalent. - c) Maintenance Access Hole Adjustment: - Castings within the roadway to be left at base asphalt elevations and adjusted to finished elevations prior to surface asphalt. - Only precast concrete adjustment units to be used. - Minimum 200 mm adjustment allowance. - Maximum 300 mm adjustment allowance. - No brick, block or steel lift rings permitted. - Frame and Grate: AutoStable manufactured by Bibby-Ste-Croix with closed style grate.
+OPSD 401.010A may be used only on existing structures where required adjustment spacing needed for AutoStable lid is not achievable.
 See Table 1 and 2.